 Echo Alexa by Amazon

-One of the latest significant innovation is certainly Amazon Echo in 2015, also known as, Alexa.
-Amazon Echo connects to the cloud-based Alexa Voice Service to play music, make calls, set alarms and timers, check calendars, weather, traffic and sports results, ask questions, manage to-do and shopping lists, operate compatible smart home devices and more.
+One of the latest significant innovations is certainly Amazon Echo in 2015, also known as Alexa.
+Amazon Echo connects to the cloud-based Alexa Voice Service to play music, make calls, set alarms and timers, check calendars, weather, traffic and sports results.
+You can ask questions, manage to-do and shopping lists, operate compatible smart home devices and more.

 Just ask Alexa for a song, artist or genre from Amazon Music, Spotify, TuneIn and more.
 With Multiroom Music, you can play music on your Echo devices in different rooms (Bluetooth is not supported).
-Echo can also play audiobooks, radio stations, news and more.
+The echo can also play audiobooks, radio stations, news and more.

-We love Alexa, which we got using the Netgear Orbi Voice setup.
+We love Alexa, which we got using the Netgear Orbi Mesh Voice setup.